Peter MacFarlane, Ph.D.

 Duration and scheduling

-Psychotherapy can take anywhere from one session to a few years.
-Many problems can be addressed satisfactorily in 10-20 sessions, yet many clients opt to stay in therapy longer to address more complicated concerns.
+Sometimes therapy lasts a few sessions, and sometimes therapy can be a much longer and deeper process.
+Many problems can be addressed satisfactorily in 10-20 sessions, yet some clients opt to stay in therapy longer to address more complicated concerns, or because they see a value in self-exploration and development.

-Depending on the difficulties you want therapy for, and your ability to work on your concerns between sessions, the frequency of sessions will likely be from once a week to once a month, often becoming less frequent as you make progress.
+How often do we meet?
+Depending on your concerns, we will likely meet between once a week to once a month, often becoming less frequent as you make progress.

 When you are ready, I will urge you to take an active role in deciding how therapy should progress.
 Therapy is best when it is a collaborative process.